Mshivam2409/rustduino/src/atmega2560p/README.md

 register to which the CPU has random access to ensure the channels and reference selection only takes place at a safe point during the conversion.
 The channel and reference selection is continously updated until conversion Starts, then it stops or locks to ensure sufficient sampling time for the ADC.

-Continous updating resumes in the last ADC clock cycle before the conversion completes(ADIF in ADCSRA is set).
+Continous updating resumes in the last ADC clock cycle before the conversion complete (ADIF in ADCSRA is set).
+So do not write new channel or reference until one ADC clock cycle after ADSC is written.

+If Auto Triggering is used, the exact time of the triggering event can be interdeterministic.
+So take special care of when to update ADMUX as to control which conversion is going to be affected by the new settings.

+If both ADATE and ADEN are written, it cannot be predicted next conversion is based on which settings, old or new.
+So **to safely update ADMUX** be sure that ADATE and ADEN are both cleared, If During conversion then after minimum one ADC clock cycle and if after a conversion the before the Interrupt flag (used as trigger source) is cleared.

+If differential channel is used stage may take as much as 125 microseconds to stabilize to the new value so either no conversions should be started or conversions should be discarded during this period.
+Same settling time should be observed for the differential conversion after changing ADC reference.

+#### ADC Input Channels